 Police Officers - The Police Pension Scheme (PPS) is a contributory occupational pension scheme (contracted out from the State Earnings Related Pension Scheme), governed by the Police Pension Regulations 1987 (as amended) and related regulations that are made under the Police Pensions Act 1976.
-The 2006 Police Pension Scheme (NPPS), which started on 1 April 2006, is a contributory occupational pension scheme (contracted out from the State Earnings Related Pension Scheme), governed by Police Pensions Act 1976 (as amended the Police Pensions bv 2006).
-Officers Regulations make contributions of 11% of pensionable pay.
+The 2006 Police Pension Scheme (NPPS), which started on 1 April 2006, is a contributory occupational pension scheme (contracted out from the State Earnings Related Pension Scheme), governed by the Police Pensions Act 1976 (as amended by the Police Pensions Regulations 2006).
+Officers make contributions of 11% of pensionable pay.
 A Pension Fund was set up on 1 April 2006 to administer both schemes.

 The NPPS and PPS are defined benefit schemes paid from revenue (without managed pension assets).
-Accrued net pension liabilities have been assessed on an actuarial basis in accordance with FRS (Accounting for Pension Scheme Liabilities), the net liability and a pensions reserve of both Pension Schemes have been recognised on the Balance Sheet, as entries in the Income Expenditure account for movements in the asset/liability relating to the defined benefit scheme.
+Accrued net pension liabilities have been assessed on an actuarial basis in accordance with FRS 17 (Accounting for Pension Scheme Liabilities), the net liability and a pensions reserve of both Pension Schemes have been recognised on the Balance Sheet, as have entries in the Income and Expenditure account for movements in the asset/liability relating to the defined benefit scheme.
 Transfers into and out of the Scheme representing joining and leaving police officers, are recorded on a cash basis in the Pension Fund, as a result of the time taken to finalise the sums involved.

 Following SORP requirements, FRS 17 has been fully recognised in the MPA accounts.
-Scheme liabilities as shown on the balance sheet are calculated by determining future liabilities for pension payments and applying a discount rate to reduce them to present day values.
-SORP specifies the use of a discount rate equal to the yield on an index of long-dated AArated corporate bonds as at 31 March 2008.
-The pension liabilities in these accounts have been calculated accordingly at a discount rate of 5.4% (4.9% in 2006-07).
+Scheme liabilities as shown on the Balance Sheet are calculated by determining future liabilities for pension payments and applying a discount rate to reduce them to present day values.
+SORP specifies the use of a discount rate equal to the yield on an index of long-dated AA-rated corporate bonds as at 31 March 2008.
+The pension liabilities in these accounts have been calculated accordingly at a discount rate of 6.9% (5.4% in 2006-07).